pmhahn/pmhahn.github.io/_posts/2024-01-28-multi-vm-cloning.md

 <!--more-->

-Each *environemt* is mapped to a separate *bridge*.
+Each *environmet* is mapped to a separate *bridge*.
 This allows the VMs inside each bridge to use the *same* IP addresses.

 To allow inbound and outbound connections a router is needed, which connects each bridge to the host.
-Network address translation is needed for both incomming and outgoing packages.
+Network address translation is needed for both incoming and outgoing packages.
 The address of that gateway `10.0.0.1` will also be static per environment.
 Now we have **multiple** interfaces sharing the **same** IP address.
-To solve this issue we have to use *network name spaces* to create a *virtual router* for each environemt / bridge.
+To solve this issue we have to use *network name spaces* to create a *virtual router* for each environment / bridge.
-Each router is then connectedt to the outside world either via a *host bridge* or my using MACVLAN interfaces.
+Each router is then connected to the outside world either via a *host bridge* or my using MACVLAN interfaces.

 The revised network setup looks like this.